 Other diseases: Patients with a history of connective tissue disorders, infection, or arthrofibrosis will be excluded.

 Recruitment: Prospective participants will be contacted by mail or phone with information about the research project and invited to participate.
 A single research appointment will be made for respondents.
 At that visit, the risks, benefits, and participant responsibilities will be explained to the patient and they will be given an opportunity to have their questions answered.
-If they agree to participate, they will sign a consent form and HIPAA Authorization form and a copy will be given to them for their records Following consent to participate, packets of each survey will be given to the patient to fill out.
+If they agree to participate, they will sign a consent form and HIPAA Authorization form and a copy will be given to them for their records.
+Following consent to participate, packets of each survey will be given to the patient to fill out.
 KT-1000 test will be performed on all participants at their research appointment.

 Adverse Event Reporting